s7web/s7_wordpress_theme_boilerplate/README.md

       ``` npm run dev ```

-      this command will  compile  all js and sass file directly into the folder dist
+      this command will  compile  all js and sass file directly into  ***dist/*** folder

   *  Prepare for production:

      ``` npm run production ```

-     this command wil bind and minify all files js and sass files
+     this command wil bind and minify all files js and sass files.

 ### STYLES:
   * in the file  ```/assets/sass/app.scss``` include other scss files that you want to be compailed on fronted.
-  * for customize dashboard style include scss files in ```/ assets/sass/dashboard.scss``` file
+  * for customize dashboard style include scss files in ```/ assets/sass/dashboard.scss``` file.

   ***You have three options how to include css library:***
   1) CDN :